 where to look for defects in various types of framing.
 As you complete each lesson, you will use interactive flash

-cards and take practice quizzes that will test and verify your knowledge simultaneously through instant computerized
+cards and take practice quizzes that will test and verify your knowledge simultaneously through instant online

 feedback.
 Your computer records the results so you can easily track your progress.
 When you finish the course you